-In November 2021 the \$1.2 trillion Bipartisan Infrastructure Deal (BID) was signed in the United States.
+In November 2021 the US\$1.2 trillion Bipartisan Infrastructure Deal (BID) was signed in the United States.
 Following the signing of the BID, the U.S. Department of Transportation's Federal Transit Administration announced key priorities and historic funding amounts for public transportation.
-The BID authorizes up to \$108 billion, including \$91 billion in guaranteed funding for public transportation - the most significant federal investment in transit in the nation's history.
+The BID authorizes up to US\$108 billion, including US\$91 billion in guaranteed funding for public transportation - the most significant federal investment in transit in the nation's history.
 It will boost transit funding for communities all over the country by an average of 30% - helping communities address maintenance backlogs, modernize and expand.
 The new funding provided under the bill will help transit agencies reduce the current maintenance backlog by 15% and replace more than 500 aging subway, light rail, and commuter rail cars.
 It will further modernize the nation's transit fleet by replacing more than 10,000 fossil-fuel powered transit vehicles with cleaner electric or low-emission transit vehicles.
 Key priorities for public transportation under the BID include safety programs, modernization of transit infrastructure, transit vehicle replacement to greener vehicles, and equity investment to improve transit accessibility.
 The Company believes this federal investment in transit represents significant opportunity for the Company.

-In the period following the Company's strategic decision to focus on the transit industry in 2018, the Company has made notable progress in transit which has resulted in over C\$20 million in revenue, approximately C\$19.5 million of which has been recognized up to August 31, 2021, and included the following announcements:
+The Company's strategic decision in 2018 to focus on the transit industry has resulted in over \$20 million in revenue and included the following announcements:

-- April 2018 C\$1.7 million contract with SEPTA (the 6th largest transit authority in the U.S.); - November 2018 Contract with NFI Group to equip 335 diesel-electric hybrid transit buses; - February 2019 C\$2 million contract with SEPTA; - August 2019 Contract to equip SEPTA paratransit buses; - October 2019 C\$6.3 million contract to supply NTSB compliant digital video recorders on trains; - October 2019 C\$11.8 million contract over 5 years for video services for SEPTA's 3,000 transit vehicles; - June 2020 Contract for factory-installed video solutions by US-based transit bus manufacturer; - November 2020 Completion of C\$6.3 million contract for NTSB compliant recorders on trains; and - June 2021 Launch of Automated Lane Enforcement (ALE) solution for transit bus lane violations.
+- April 2018 \$1.7 million contract with SEPTA (the 6th largest transit authority in the U.S.); - November 2018 Contract with NFI Group to equip 335 diesel-electric hybrid transit buses; - February 2019 \$2 million contract with SEPTA; - August 2019 Contract to equip SEPTA paratransit buses; - October 2019 \$6.3 million contract to supply NTSB compliant digital video recorders on trains; - October 2019 \$11.8 million contract over 5 years for video services for SEPTA's 3,000 transit vehicles; - June 2020 Contract for factory-installed video solutions by US-based transit bus manufacturer; - November 2020 Completion of \$6.3 million contract for NTSB compliant recorders on trains: - June 2021 Launch of Automated Lane Enforcement (ALE) solution for transit bus lane violations; - March 2022 \$915,000 in contracts for transit bus wireless data connectivity and server upgrades: and - May 2022 \$5.08 million SEPTA transit video upgrade contract.